yijie086/lAgerPhi/README.md

 The generator is modular, and expects 6 keys to be present:
 1. `type`: some name you want to use to refer to this combination of detector elements
 2. `vertex`: your vertex definition, e.g. `linear` or `origin`
-3. `beam`: lepton beam definition.
-For a `primary` beam it requires particle type, beam 3-vector direction and beam energy
+3. `beam`: Lepton and ion beam definitions.
+For a normal "constant" beam, it requires particle type, beam 3-vector and beam energy.
-4. `target`: ion beam definition.
-Primary beam definition is identical to the lepton beam, but more complicated beams are also supported (e.g. nucleon in a nucleus).
+4. `target`: Actual target we use.
+In this case we use the primary ion beam as target (`primary`).
 5. `photon`: Real or virtual photon intensity.
 Here it is a virtual photon with y between 0.6 and 1.
 Can be set to "flat" in case you do not want to fold in a photon intensity.
 For some processes (e.g. DVCS/BH) you may want to work around the photon.
 6. `process_0`: Your process, can be any of the supported processes.
 Most processes currently give sensible results for both electro- and photo-production.